huddeldaddel/dashboard-frontend/README.md

 The dashboard consists of two parts:

- * a frontend application, which is written in React and
+ * a frontend application, which is written in JavaScript (React) and
- * a backend application, which is written in Java.
+ * a backend application, which is written in Java (Spring Boot).

 ![UML Component Diagram](/docs/images/architecture.png)